 kubectl apply -f <path to device instance yaml>

-Note: Creation of device instance will also lead to the creation of a config map which will contain information about the devices which are required by the mapper applications The name of the config map will be as follows: device-profile-config-< edge node name >.
-The updates of the config map is handled internally by the device controller.
+Note: The creation of a device instance will also lead to the creation of a config map which will contain information about the devices which are required by the mapper applications The name of the config map will be as follows: device-profile-config-< edge node name >.
+The updates of the config map are handled internally by the device controller.

 Run the mapper application corresponding to your protocol.